-HC 109 EPIDEMIOLOGY\
+HC 109 EPIDEMIOLOGY

-Study of health-related human events and the rise of epidemiology as a tool for solving health problems.
+The rise of epidemiology as a tool for solving health problems in managerial settings.
 Uses critical review, problem identification, research, and design response.
-Philosophical and ethical considerations of responses and methods of intervention in the disease process.
-Prerequisite: HC 105.
+Philosophical and ethical considerations of responses and methods of intervention are also examined.

 HC 170 DISABILITY?